ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ### Organizational Domain {#organizational-domain}

 The Organizational Domain is typically a domain that was registered with a domain name registrar.
-More formally, it is any Public Suffix Domain plus one label.
-The Organizational Domain for the domain in the RFC5322.From domain is determined by applying the algorithm found in (#organizational-domain-discovery).
+The Organizational Domain for any domain is determined by applying the algorithm found in (#organizational-domain-discovery).

 ### Public Suffix Domain (PSD) {#public-suffix-domain}

-The global Internet Domain Name System (DNS) is documented in numerous RFCs.
-It defines a tree of names starting with root, ".", immediately below which are Top-Level Domain names such as ".com" and ".us".
-The domain name structure consists of a tree of names, each of which is made of a sequence of words ("labels") separated by period characters.
-The root of the tree is simply called ".".
-The Internet community at large, through processes and policies external to this work, selects points in this tree at which to register domain names "owned" by independent organizations.
-Real-world examples of these points are ".com", ".org", ".us", and ".gov.uk".
-Names at which such registrations occur are called "Public Suffix Domains (PSDs)", and a registration consists of a label selected by the registrant to which a desirable PSD is appended.
+Some domains allow registration of subdomains that are "owned" by independent organizations.
+Real-world examples of these points are ".com", ".org", ".us", and ".co.uk".
+These domains are called "Public Suffix Domains (PSDs)".
 For example, "ietf.org" is a registered domain name, and ".org" is its PSD.

 ### Public Suffix Operator (PSO) {#public-suffix-operator}